 ‘Idol’ Contestant Who Kissed Katy Perry Says It Was ‘Uncomfortable’: I Wanted My 1st Kiss To Be ‘Special’

-Benjamin Glaze, the ‘American Idol’ contestant who kissed Katy Perry, is reflecting on the moment and it isn’t exactly positive!
+Benjamin Glaze, the ‘American Idol’ contestant who kissed Katy Perry, is reflecting on the moment and he isn’t exactly positive!
 Check it out!

 The first episodes of American Idol were filled with twists and turns but one moment singularly stood out among fans — when Katy Perry, 33, planted a kiss on contestant Benjamin Glaze, 19!
 After learning that he’d never kissed a girl before, Katy requested a kiss on the cheek from the teen.
 That’s when she gifted the young guy his first-ever smooch.
 It was a memorable TV moment, however Benjamin isn’t all that happy about it.
 Head here for more photos from this season of the singing competition!